VoltLang/Watt/README.md

 Watt
 ===

-A standard library for the programming language [Volt](volt-lang.org).
+The standard library for the programming language [Volt](volt-lang.org).

 Information
 ---

-More information about the language can be found [here](volt-lang.org).
+More information about Volt can be found [here](volt-lang.org).
 This software is licensed under the BOOST license.